Is It Unhealthy to Sleep with a Baby Blanket or Stuffed Animal As an Adult?

 If you're still judging, consider this: All the experts agree it's a lot healthier to seek comfort in a stuffed animal than in something like alcohol, drugs, or sex.
 (Ahem: Why You Need to Take a Good Look at Your Relationship with Alcohol)

 And because adequate sleep is so important, Rempala says that if a blanket or stuffed animal is part of how you create ideal conditions for falling asleep and staying asleep, that's a-okay.
 "If your childhood blanket or teddy bear is one of the ways you signal to your body that you're safe enough for sleep, why not keep it?"
-(After all, sleep is the most important thing for your health and fitness goals.)

 When It Becomes an Issue